English

 Writing

-We strive to create a love of literacy in our children, helping them to understand the purpose of writing and the positive impact it can have on both their own and others lives.
+We strive to create a love of literacy in our children, helping them to understand the purpose of writing and the positive impact it can have on both their own and others' lives.
 Children will gain analysis skills; improve their vocabularies; plan and create texts with clear, purposeful structures; and learn to edit their work to maximise the effect it has on the reader.
 They will also develop their spelling, punctuation and grammar, and learn to write with legible, joined handwriting.

 Each half-term, children will be introduced to a new class text, used as stimulus for the activities in their English lessons.
 Children will produce a thorough narrative text and a non-fiction text.
 During the terms that are longer than six weeks, children will also engage in “Poetry Week,” where they will use different poetic forms as stimulus for their own creations.